Recursive algorithm for constructing antisymmetric fermionic states in first quantization mapping: Complexity and comparison with other algorithms

+We consider a system with $k=19$ qubits per particle, which would be sufficient, for example, to represent each particle in a grid of size $64^3$ with two possible spin states.
+Due to the reduced cost of a single $C^kX$ gate --- $4(k-1)$ $T$-gates --- compared to the cost of a single integer comparison --- $8k+O(1)$ $T$-gates \cite{Berry2018a} --- our algorithm requires fewer total $T$-gates than does the sorting-based method of Berry \textit{et al.} for particle numbers $\eta\lesssim 40$, except in cases where $\eta$ is close to (without exceeding) a power of two, in which case odd-even mergesort does not require significant additional padding.
+(For purposes of comparison, we assume that the $O(1)$ $T$-gate cost of each integer comparison is zero.)

+The top panel of Fig. \ref{fig:Tcost_compare} shows the fraction of the total $T$-gate cost associated with preparing the ancilla qubits in the required state.
+For the algorithm of Berry \textit{et al}., this is the cost to reversibly sort $\eta$ integers of size $\lceil\log_2 \eta^2\rceil$.
+In case of our algorithm, it is the cost to successively prepare the ancilla qubits in the states $Y_1,\ldots,Y_{\eta-1}$ to within total error $\epsilon_\mathrm{tot}$.
+The relative cost of our ancilla preparation dips when $\eta$ is a power of two, as the state $Y_{\eta-1}$ can be prepared exactly without arbitrary-angle rotations requiring synthesis, as described in Appendix \ref{app:ancilla_prep}.

 The iterative nature of our algorithm suggests a hybrid approach: a sorting-based method can be used to prepare the antisymmetric state on an intermediate number of particles (\textit{e.g.}, the nearest power of two) with the resulting state supplied as input to our algorithm to recursively add the remaining particles.
-For example, the antisymmetric state on $N=65$ particles could be constructed at a cost of 606 integer comparisons to construct the $64$-particle antisymmetric state followed by 64 $C^\eta$X gates to add the final particle using one recursive step of our algorithm.
-In contrast, 1471 integer comparators are required to directly construct the $N=65$ antisymmetric state using the odd-even mergesort.
+For example, the antisymmetric state on $\eta=65$ particles with $k=19$ qubits per particle could be constructed at a cost of 543 integer comparisons to construct the $64$-particle antisymmetric state followed by 64 \textsc{cswap} and $C^k$X gates to add the final particle using one recursive step of our algorithm for a total cost (including all necessary ancilla preparation) of $\approx 216,000$ $T$-gates.
+In contrast, 1471 integer comparators and $\approx 565,000$ $T$-gates are required to directly construct the $\eta=65$ antisymmetric state using the odd-even mergesort.
+This hybrid approach mitigates the $O(\eta^2)$ recursive overhead of our algorithm making it particularly efficient for large particle numbers.

-\citet{Berry2018a} also describe an antisymmetrization algorithm based on a quantum Fisher-Yates shuffle that --- like our algorithm --- does not rely on sorting and has gate complexity $O(N^2\log N_s)$.
+Berry \textit{et al}. \cite{Berry2018a} also describe an antisymmetrization algorithm based on a quantum Fisher-Yates shuffle that --- like our algorithm --- does not rely on sorting and has gate complexity $O(\eta^2\log N)$.
 As in sorting-based approaches to antisymmetrization, the Fisher-Yates-inspired algorithm assumes that the input state is ordered.